cnp3/ebook/principles/reliability.rst

 To enable the two hosts to exchange information, they need to be linked together by some kind of physical media.
 Computer networks have used various types of physical media to exchange information, notably :

  - `electrical cable`.
 Information can be transmitted over different types of electrical cables.
 The most common ones are the twisted pairs (that are used in the telephone network, but also in enterprise networks) and the coaxial cables (that are still used in cable TV networks, but are no longer used in enterprise networks).
 Some networking technologies operate over the classical electrical cable.
  - `optical fiber`.
 Optical fibers are frequently used in public and enterprise networks when the distance between the communication devices is larger than one kilometer.
-There are two main types of optical fibers : multimode and monomode.
-Multimode is much cheaper than monomode fiber because a LED can be used to send a signal over a multimode fiber while a monomode fiber must be driven by a laser.
-Due to the different modes of propagation of light, monomode fibers are limited to distances of a few kilometers while multimode fibers can be used over distances greater than several tens of kilometers.
+There are two main types of optical fibers : multi-mode and single-mode.
+Multi-mode is much cheaper than single-mode fiber because a LED can be used to send a signal over a multi-mode fiber while a single-mode fiber must be driven by a laser.
+Due to the different modes of propagation of light, single-mode fibers are limited to distances of a few kilometers while multi-mode fibers can be used over distances greater than several tens of kilometers.
 In both cases, repeaters can be used to regenerate the optical signal at one endpoint of a fiber to send it over another fiber.
  - `wireless`.
 In this case, a radio signal is used to encode the information exchanged between the communicating devices.
 Many types of modulation techniques are used to send information over a wireless channel and there is lot of innovation in this field with new techniques appearing every year.
 While most wireless networks rely on radio signals, some use a laser that sends light pulses to a remote detector.
-These optical techniques allow to create point-to-point links while radio-based techniques, depending on the directionality of the antennas, can be used to build networks containing devices spread over a small geographical area.
+These optical techniques allow to create point-to-point links while radio-based techniques can be used to build networks containing devices spread over a small geographical area.

 The physical layer